jjkjwo/M0dular-Action-System-Interface/README.md

 ## Project Philosophy & Development Context
 It was designed and built by a single developer over 6 months, using over 15,000 developer-AI conversations as the sole development and testing environment.

 The system was created entirely from first principles. **No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.** Every component was coded from scratch because the design required it.
 The project is currently closed-source and is being shared to showcase its capabilities and find collaborators.
-Every item is custom and modular.
+Every item, feature, and plugin is custom and modular.

 ## Agent Behavior, Consultants, and System Control
 The m0dai platform supports a layered AI control architecture centered on: